API¶

 , optional) – Columns invisits

-whose values need to match to be matched across simulations, by default (“fieldRA”, “fieldDec”, “filter”, “visitExposureTime”)
+whose values need to match to be matched across simulations, by default (“fieldRA”, “fieldDec”, “band”, “visitExposureTime”)

 - Returns: